VaclavDedik/jboss-seam/distribution/src/main/assembly/readme.txt

 Notes for this release
 ----------------------

+Be warned that JBoss Embedded is LEGACY runtime.
+Description below is still working but is not supported.

 Running the examples with embedded JBoss on Tomcat 6 requires the following additional JARs to be updated/added to the Tomcat lib directory after normal